 Senior leaders can help promote values and purpose alongside mission, vision, and business objectives to help operationalize organizational objectives.
 This shift is happening:

 As they redesign their supply chain and manufacturing operations following the massive pandemic-driven disruptions, sustainability is no longer a standalone priority.
 Instead, executives are seizing this moment to integrate it into core operations.
 This shift is putting organizations on the fast track to the radical reinvention needed to achieve the quadruple bottom line: protecting people, planet, profit, and purpose.

 -A global study (2023) from IBM and The Consumer Goods Forum (CGF) of 1,800 consumer goods executives across 23 countries.

-So, senior influencers have the power to communicate the project’s importance and impact throughout the organization effectively.
+So, in the sustainability challenge example, we see senior influencers have the power to communicate the project’s importance and impact throughout the organization.
 This alignment fosters a sense of purpose among employees, boosting their commitment to the project’s success.
 UX requires this type of sponsorship because it is widely misunderstood or exists as a ‘weekend topic’ in many stakeholders’ minds.

 Recognizing the symptoms of stakeholder sabotage

 First, the reality is that stakeholders of all varieties can stop a good research finding, wireframe concept, or discussion topic.
 This is the most important reason we need to avoid stakeholder sabotage, whether deliberate or accidental.
 It doesn’t matter how good your UX or Service Design is; you are left in a tailspin if a stakeholder kills it.

 Most stakeholders do not realize when they are obstructing a design process.